zahash/royalguard/README.md

 4. Push to the branch (`git push origin feature/fooBar`)
 5. Create a new Pull Request

-## 🌟 Show Some Love!
+## ❤️ Show Some Love!

-If RoyalGuard makes your life easier, consider giving it a star on GitHub. 🌟 [Star RoyalGuard](https://github.com/zahash/royalguard/stargazers)
+If RoyalGuard makes your life easier, consider giving it a [🌟 on GitHub!](https://github.com/zahash/royalguard/stargazers)

 Thank you for choosing RoyalGuard - Your Secure and Ergonomic Password Manager! 🛡️🚀